Café Terminus attack: Background

-Preparation
+Preparations

 Meanwhile, as many anarchists were arrested without trial and raids followed one another, Henry returned to Paris.
 The main person responsible for the repression, French President Sadi Carnot, gradually became a prime target for anarchists.
 His refusal to pardon Vaillant, even though he had killed no one and his only daughter, Sidonie Vaillant, was left in destitution, caused widespread resentment among anarchists and a significant portion of Paris's working-class population.

 The people gravitating around the Ortiz gang, including Henry, who had returned, gradually settled in Paris after their exile.
-Ortiz, Henry, Chiericotti—all were back in Paris in early 1894, and avoided the repression, which only targeted anarchists whose addresses and identities the police knew—meaning, often, the least dangerous and least radical ones.
+The majority were back in Paris in early 1894, As the repression only targeted anarchists whose addresses and identities the police knew, who were often the least dangerous or radical ones, they managed to avoid being prosecuted through it.
 On 18 January 1894, the police noticed Henry and that he supposedly had a "room in Ménilmontant transformed into a laboratory", but they failed to find his home.
 It is plausible that Henry, Ortiz, Chiericotti, and other anarchists from these circles then became involved in making explosives.
 According to Marocco's testimony, a month later, Henry had planned to settle in Paris to launch the attack—or even a series of attacks.

 Furthermore, Louis Matha, a notable anarchist militant of the period and manager of l'Endehors, a close friend of Fortuné and Émile's "mentor" in the anarchist movement, traveled to Paris from London.
 He seemed aware of Henry's desire to commit the attack and 'pursued him' in anarchist circles in the Parisian region to meet him and very likely dissuade him.
-He found him on 11 February 1894, and the two discussed; Henry told Matha that his friendship bothered him and indicated that he wished to be left alone.
+He found him on 11 February 1894, and the two talked; Henry told Matha that his friendship bothered him and indicated that he wished to be left alone.
 However, the two agreed to meet the next day.
 According to Petit, it is plausible to consider that Matha acted as an emissary for Fortuné Henry—which explains why he tried to prevent Émile Henry from carrying out his attack.